What is Secondary Infertility?

 Secondary Infertility Causes

-Regardless of primary or secondary infertility, the general rule is you are under 35 years of age have been actively trying to conceive for up to a year or if you over 35 years of age for up to 6 months without success, then it’s time to see a fertility specialist.
+Regardless of primary or secondary infertility, the American College of Obstetricians and Gynecologists (ACOG) recommends that if you are under 35 years of age have been actively trying to conceive for up to a year or if you over 35 years of age for up to 6 months without success, then it’s time to see a fertility specialist.

 Fertility Treatment for Secondary Infertility

 The options to treat secondary infertility are the same as primary infertility.
-After undergoing a comprehensive fertility work-up and identifying the potential cause of secondary infertility, your fertility doctor will recommend the treatment that is most optimal for the individual’s situation.
+After your fertility work-up, you and your fertility doctor will discuss the treatment option that is best for your individual situation.